-Buying A House With Cash: Everything You Need To Know
+Buying A House With Cash: Pros, Cons And How To Make A Cash Offer

 Can You Buy A House With Cash?

-With a cash offer, you need to weigh whether your money may be better used elsewhere.
-Sinking all your money into one asset (your home) may not be the best investment.
-With a mortgage, you could divert other cash to other investments, like a retirement account or a diverse stock portfolio.
+- Your money may be better used elsewhere.
+Putting all your money into one asset (your home) may not be the best investment.
+Instead of buying a house with cash, you could make a significant down payment, get a mortgage to finance the rest of the purchase price, and divert the remaining cash to other investments, like a retirement account or a diverse stock portfolio.

-It’s also important to consider the tax implications of not having a mortgage payment.
-If you pay for your home in cash, you will not be entitled to mortgage interest tax deductions.
-While not having a mortgage can simplify things, the truth is that your money may be better invested elsewhere.
+- You’ll miss out on mortgage-related tax deductions.
+It’s important to consider the tax implications of not having a mortgage payment.
+If you pay for your home in cash, you won’t be entitled to mortgage interest tax deductions.
+To qualify, you have to itemize your deductions.
+Speak with a tax advisor if you have eligibility concerns.

 How To Buy A House With Cash